 - a.
-The United Kingdom shall provide the Agency with a declaration containing the information identified in sub-paragraphs (i), (ii), (iii), (viii) and (ix) below.
-The Community shall provide the Agency with a declaration containing the information identified in sub-paragraphs (iv), (v) and (vi) below.
-The United Kingdom and the Community shall provide the Agency with a declaration containing the information identified in sub-paragraph (vii) below: - (i) A general description of and information specifying the location of those nuclear fuel cycle-related research and development activities carried out anywhere that are funded, specifically authorized or controlled by, or carried out on behalf of, the United Kingdom, for or in co-operation with, or otherwise relevant to, a non-nuclear-weapon State (hereinafter referred to as "a NNWS"). - (ii) Information identified by the Agency on the basis of expected gains in effectiveness or efficiency, and agreed to by the United Kingdom, on operational activities of safeguards relevance at facilities or parts thereof designated pursuant to Article 78(a) of the Safeguards Agreement. - (iii) A description of the scale of operations for each location engaged in the activities specified in Annex I to this Protocol, where these involve links with fuel cycle operations in a NNWS. - (iv) Information specifying the location and operational status of uranium mines and concentration plants and thorium concentration plants in the United Kingdom which are involved in production for a NNWS, and the current annual production of such mines and concentration plants for a NNWS.
-The Community shall provide, upon request by the Agency, the current annual production for a NNWS of an individual mine or concentration plant.
+France shall provide the Agency with a declaration containing the information identified in sub-paragraphs a.(i), (ii), (iii), (vii) and (viii) below and in paragraph b. below.
+The Community shall provide the Agency with a declaration containing the information identified in sub-paragraphs a.(iv) and (v) below.
+France, as appropriate in liaison with the Community, shall provide the Agency with a declaration containing the information identified in sub-paragraph a.(vi) below: - (i) A general description of and information specifying the location of nuclear fuel cycle-related research and development activities, involving or not nuclear material, carried out anywhere in co-operation with a non-nuclear weapon State (hereinafter referred to as "a NNWS"), that are funded, specifically authorized or controlled by, or carried out on behalf of France. - (ii) Information identified by the Agency on the basis of expected gains in effectiveness or efficiency and agreed to by France, on operational activities of safeguards relevance at facilities or parts thereof designated pursuant to Article 78(a) of the Safeguards Agreement. - (iii) A description of the scale of operations for each location engaged in the activities specified in Annex I to this Protocol where these are conducted in cooperation with individuals or companies in a NNWS. - (iv) Information specifying the location, operational status and the estimated annual production capacity of uranium mines and concentration plants and thorium concentration plants situated in France which are involved in production for a NNWS, and the current annual production of such mines and concentration plants for a NNWS.
+The Community shall provide, upon request by the Agency, the current annual production of an individual mine or concentration plant.
 The provision of this information does not require detailed nuclear material accountancy.

-- (v) Information regarding source material which has not reached the composition and purity suitable for fuel fabrication or for being isotopically enriched, as follows: - (a) The quantities, the chemical composition and the destination of each export out of the United Kingdom to a NNWS outside of the Community, of such material in quantities exceeding: - (1) Ten metric tons of uranium, or for successive exports of uranium from the United Kingdom to the same NNWS each of less than ten metric tons, but exceeding a total of ten metric tons for the year; - (2) Twenty metric tons of thorium, or for successive exports of thorium from the United Kingdom to the same NNWS each of less than twenty metric tons, but exceeding a total of twenty metric tons for the year; - (b) The quantities, chemical composition, current location and use or intended use of each import into the United Kingdom from a NNWS outside of the Community of such material in quantities exceeding: - (1) Ten metric tons of uranium, or for successive imports of uranium into the United Kingdom each of less than ten metric tons, but exceeding a total of ten metric tons for the year; - (2) Twenty metric tons of thorium, or for successive imports of thorium into the United Kingdom each of less than twenty metric tons, but exceeding a total of twenty metric tons for the year;
+- (v) Information on nuclear materials, and information regarding source material which has not reached the composition and purity suitable for fuel fabrication or for being isotopically enriched, as follows: - (a) The quantities, the chemical composition and the destination of each export out of France to a NNWS outside of the Community of such material in quantities exceeding: - (1) Ten metric tons of uranium, or for successive exports of uranium from France to the same State, each of less than ten metric tons, but exceeding a total of ten metric tons for the year; - (2) Twenty metric tons of thorium, or for successive exports of thorium from France to the same State, each of less than twenty metric tons, but exceeding a total of twenty metric tons for the year; - (b) The quantities, chemical composition, current location and use or intended use of each import into France from a NNWS outside of the Community of such material in quantities exceeding: - (1) Ten metric tons of uranium, or for successive imports of uranium into France each of less than ten metric tons, but exceeding a total of ten metric tons for the year; - (2) Twenty metric tons of thorium, or for successive imports of thorium into France each of less than twenty metric tons, but exceeding a total of twenty metric tons for the year;